 Proper oral hygiene is important for everyone.
 But, it's even more important for patients who are undergoing clear aligner treatment.
 Since the point of clear aligners is to snugly fit against your teeth and move them into their proper positions, they will hold anything on your teeth right against the surface, making tooth decay and gum disease more of a risk without proper hygiene.

 Where usually, some bacteria, food and plaque would be rinsed away by your saliva, that won't happen when you have your clear aligners in.
 To keep your teeth squeaky clean and reduce your risk of decay and cavities, you'll need to brush and floss each time you remove your aligners to eat or drink anything other than water.

 If you find you're feeling some discomfort when you first switch sets of aligners, a good hack may be to switch them at night, so you can sleep through those first few hours.
 Taking an over-the-counter pain medication such as ibuprofen or acetaminophen before bed may also work well.

 8. Wear Your Aligners for 22 Hours Each Day

-A key aspect of treatment with Invisalign is making sure you are getting enough wear time of your aligners to give your teeth a chance to move into their proper positions.
-You will need to wear your aligners at least 22 hours each day.
+A key aspect of treatment with SureSmile is making sure you are getting enough wear time from your aligners to give your teeth a chance to move into their proper positions.
+You will need to wear your aligners for at least 22 hours each day.
 That means minimizing the time you aren't wearing them while eating, drinking or socializing.

 As you get used to your clear aligners being on your teeth, any insecurity you may feel will likely disappear – and other people likely won't even be able to tell you're straightening your teeth.
 If you do happen to speak with a slight lisp during those first few days of treatment, practice talking to give yourself and your mouth a chance to adjust to your aligners.